 Another way to add live instrumental audio tracks is with RealTracks.
 To start, right-click on any blank track in the Tracks window.
 In the menu that opens, go to Generate | Select and Generate RealTrack.
-This opens the Assign RealTracks to Track dialog.
+This opens the RealTracks Picker dialog.